Lydia partners with Tink to improve open banking features – TechCrunch

 Lydia’s vision has evolved to become a financial super app that lets you control your bank accounts and access various financial services.
 In France, you can connect your Lydia account with your bank account using Budget Insight’s Budgea API.

-Over the coming weeks, Lydia is going to switch over and use Tink for most clients going forward.
-If you have a bank account in a small French bank, Lydia might still use Budget Insight for those accounts.
+Over the coming weeks, Lydia is going to switch over and use Tink for some clients going forward.
+If you have a bank account that works better with Budget Insight, Lydia will keep using Budget Insight for those accounts.
+If Tink is a better option, Lydia will use Tink.

 “It’s going to be a progressive rollout and we’ll use the best service depending on our users,” Lydia co-founder and CEO Cyril Chiche told me.